 Step 4.
 Once you download the archived file, you can upload it to the user account to which you wanted to transfer these files.

 Following any way above could help you transfer Google Drive to another account, you can choose the way according to your requirements.
 Actually, compared with the first way, the process of the last three ways is relatively complicated and time-consuming.
-So, you are recommended to use free CBackup to do cloud to cloud backup.
+So, you are recommended to use free CBackup to do cloud to cloud syn or backup.

 And besides transferring files between clouds, CBackup can also help you combine your clouds like OneDrive, Dropbox as well as FTP/SFTP into one to expand storage space.
 And then, you can manage several clouds on one platform without switching accounts.